-The Major in Interdisciplinary Studies PreK-3 (Licensure Track)
+The Major in Elementary Education (B.Ed.)
+(Licensure Track)

-The College of Arts & Sciences offers the Interdisciplinary Studies (IDS) coursework and educational experience for students who wish to be elementary education PreK-3 teachers.
-The purpose of the undergraduate Interdisciplinary Studies Department is to graduate competent, caring, licensed teachers who will be qualified to teach PreK-3 students.
+In collaboration with the School of Education, the College of Arts & Sciences offers the Bachelor of Education in Elementary Education major.
+The coursework and educational experience for students who wish to be licensed elementary teachers (PreK-6th grade).
+The purpose of the program is to graduate competent, caring, licensed teachers who will be qualified to teach children.

-The Interdisciplinary Studies major with a concentration in PreK-3 licensure has been designed specifically for students seeking initial licensure in the Commonwealth of Virginia with an Early/Primary PreK-3 endorsement.
-After completing all degree and program requirements, students will receive a Bachelor of Science degree in Interdisciplinary Studies and a license to teach with an endorsement in PreK-3.
-The courses in the major will be completed on the Virginia Beach campus (courses in the major are primarily taught in a face-to-face format, not online).
-The program is designed to provide students with a solid academic foundation and to foster students' awareness of how their Christian worldview impacts the profession.
-Students gain hands-on experience through practica and a student teaching internship, which enhance their opportunities to become successful beginning teachers of children in PreK-3.
-The program is continuously refined to meet and exceed the changing expectations of the Virginia Department of Education and other professional organizations.
+This major has been designed specifically for students seeking initial licensure in the Commonwealth of Virginia with an elementary education PreK-6 endorsement.
+After completing all degree and program requirements, students will receive a Bachelor of Education degree in Elementary Education and a license to teach grades PreK-6.
+The courses in the major must be completed on the Virginia Beach campus (courses in the major are primarily taught in a face-to-face format).